How it Works

 The Intergroup Representative (IGR) is elected by his/her Homegroup.
-The IGR attends the monthly Intergroup Business Meeting currently held on the 2nd Wednesday of each month at 6:30pm at Palama Settlement.
-This participation will allow for a two-way flow of information between Central Office and the groups it serves.
+The IGR attends the monthly Intergroup Business Meeting currently held on the 2nd Wednesday of each month virtually at 6:30 pm .
+This participation will allow for a two-way flow of information between Oahu Central Office and the groups it serves.
 The IGR also attends their Homegroups’ business meeting asking for suggestions and input on issues presented.

 As an IGR, you can do a number of things to serve your group and Alcoholics Anonymous

 - Keep your Homegroup informed.
-Take notes at the Intergroup Business Meeting and provide a written report for your Homegroup.
-Coordinate time with your Homegroup secretary for a few minutes during the Homegroups Business Meeting to provide an objective report of what occurred at the last Intergroup Business Meeting.
-The goal is obtain your Group Conscious on the various issues and relay that information during the next Intergroup Business Meeting.
+Take notes at the Oahu Intergroup Business Meeting and provide a written report for your Homegroup.
+Coordinate time with your Homegroup secretary for a few minutes during the Homegroups Business Meeting to provide an objective report of what occurred at the last Oahu Intergroup Business Meeting.
+The goal is obtain your Group Conscience on the various issues and relay that information during the next Oahu Intergroup Business Meeting.

-- Know the Bylaws of Intergroup.
-Oahu Intergroup operates under a set of guidelines called the Bylaws.
-There is a copy of the Bylaws in this packet.
+- Know the By Laws of Oahu Intergroup.
+Oahu Intergroup operates under a set of guidelines called the By Laws.
+There is a copy of the By Laws in this packet.
 You should read it and be familiar with its provisions.

 - Sign up volunteers.
-Recruit members of your group for Service on Intergroup committees or as central office, after hours phone angel and activities committee volunteers.
+Recruit members of your group for service on Oahu Intergroup committees or as an Oahu Central Office, after hours phone angel and/or activities committee volunteer.

 - Keep your group’s records current.
-Make sure that your Homegroup’s information is correct on the hardcopy meeting schedule, on the website (oahucentraloffice.com).
-That Central Office has the name and contact information of your groups primary contact.
-Please have your primary contact update Central Office regarding changes in your meeting.
+Make sure that your Homegroup’s information is correct on the hard-copy meeting schedule, and the website at oahucentraloffice.com.
+Confirm the Central Office has the name, address, phone and email of your groups primary contact and group treasurer.
+In addition, we ask that your group primary contact or IGR notify the Oahu Central Office regarding any changes to your meeting.

 - Help keep Alcoholics Anonymous solvent.
-Advise the group Treasurer of where the 7th Tradition money should go after the group’s expenses are met.
+Advise the group treasurer of where the 7th Tradition funds should go after the group’s expenses are met.